- Online Application

 Additional desirable courses include

 - a first numerical analysis or methods course,

 - and both probability and statistics courses.

 Unofficial transcripts for all institutions attended are required with your application.
 You should visit the Registrar’s page of your home institution (post-high school institutions only) to print an unofficial copy to create your scan.
 If your home institution does not provide this service, ask for a student copy to create your scan.
 Do not mail official transcripts during the applicant stage.

 Please visit http://grad.udel.edu/apply/transcripts/ for more detailed information.

-Beginning with spring 2020 admission, the MSDS program requires that applicants take the GRE for admission.
+Generally, the MSDS program requires that applicants take the GRE for admission.
 The program will also accept the GMAT if the applicant requests substituting for the GRE during the application process.
 Any subject GRE in a STEM field may be used as well.
 The GRE is waived if the student has another Master’s degree, or if the student has completed a graduate certificate that has 12 or more graduate credits in a STEM or quantitative field.
 Applicants with more than 5 years of work experience that is directly related to degree program topics may request a waiver during the application process.
 The decision regarding the waiver rests with the MSDS program and cannot be appealed.
 Applicants for the 4+1 Bx/MSDS option are not required to take the GRE, and should request a waiver during the application process.